cmsua/cms-cluster-docs/docs/index.md

 ## JupyterHub (FPGA, GPU) Access

 GPUs and FPGAs can be accessed via [JupyterHub](https://jupyter.cms.physics.ua.edu) while connected to the UA network.
 Connection can be either via an Ethernet cable in a UA-building, or via the [UA VPN](https://oit.ua.edu/services/internet-networking/).
+Note that if a proxy is enabled in your browser settings, it must be disabled.

 There are two notebook options available that support FPGAs: